baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 ## 1925: Conference of AME Ministers organizes to secure appointment of black police officers

-In 1925, the Conference of AME Ministers sets up a committee to consider the best way to place black officers on the police force.
+In 1925, the Conference of AME Ministers sets up a committee to consider the best way to place black officers on the police force.[@farrar_baltimore_1998, 112]

 ## 1926: Afro reports on discrimination and capital punishment

-In a 1926 report on capital punishment in Maryland the _Afro-American_ newspaper pointed out that from 1903 to 1926 nine of ten men executed in Maryland for murder or rape were black and called for an end to the death penalty.
+In a 1926 report on capital punishment in Maryland the _Afro-American_ newspaper pointed out that from 1903 to 1926 nine of ten men executed in Maryland for murder or rape were black and called for an end to the death penalty.[@farrar_baltimore_1998, 115-117]

 ## May 31, 1926: Police officer James O. Jones beats Henry Boyer